-Construction Waste arising from construction and demolition activity, including Construction, Demolition & Excavation Waste Duty to Cooperate A legal test that requires cooperation between planning authorities and other bodies to maximise the effectiveness of Plan making on strategic matters.
+Construction, Demolition & Excavation Waste Waste arising from construction and demolition activity, including excavation during construction, maintenance and repair activities, and mainly consists of inert materials such as soils, and some non-inert materials.
+Duty to Cooperate A legal test that requires cooperation between planning authorities and other bodies to maximise the effectiveness of Plan making on strategic matters.
 End of Life Vehicles (ELVs) Vehicles classed as waste having been declared as no longer usable and for which a Certificate of Destruction has been issued by DVLA.
 Deemed hazardous until hazardous components removed via depollution processes.
 Energy from Waste (EfW) The use of waste to generate energy (power and/or heat) or produce a gas that can be used as a fuel.
 Environment Agency The body responsible for the regulation of waste management activities through issuing permits to control activities that handle or produce waste.
 It also provides information on waste management matters and deals with other matters such as water issues including flood protection advice.
 European Waste Catalogue (EWC) Comprehensive listing of wastes, divided into 20 chapters, most of which are industry-based, although some are based on materials and processes.
 Each waste type is assigned a unique six-digit code.
 Hazardous Waste Landfill Sites where hazardous waste may be disposed by landfill.
 This can be a dedicated site or a single cell within a non-hazardous landfill, which has been specifically designed and designated for depositing hazardous waste.
 Hazardous Waste Waste requiring special management under the Hazardous Waste Regulations 2005 due to it posing potential threat to public health or the environment (when improperly treated, stored, transported or disposed).
 This can be due to quantity, concentration, or characteristics of the waste.
 Incineration The controlled combustion of waste.
 Energy may also be recovered in the form of heat (see Energy from Waste).
 Industrial Waste Waste arising from any factory and from any premises occupied by an industry (excluding mines and quarries).
-Landfill (including The permanent disposal of waste to land, by the filling of voids or similar land raising) features, or the construction of landforms above ground level (land-raising).
+Landfill (including land raising) The permanent disposal of waste to land, by the filling of voids or similar features, or the construction of landforms above ground level (landraising).
 Pollution Inventory Dataset compiled by the Environment Agency from information supplied by operators of regulated industrial activities.
 The pollution inventory provides information about releases and transfers of substances including reporting on annual emissions of certain substances to air, controlled waters and land, and off-site transfers in wastewater and waste.
 Facilities such as incinerators (inc high temperature) and major industrial processing sites such as solvent blending facilities report through the Pollution Inventory.
-Recovery Subjecting waste to processes that recover value including recycling, composting or thermal treatment to recover energy.
-Recycling The reprocessing of materials extracted from the waste stream either into the same product or a different one.
-Waste Transfer Station A site to which waste is delivered for sorting or baling prior to transfer to another place for recycling, treatment or disposal.
+Recovery Subjecting waste to processes that recover value including recycling, Hecovery composting or thermal treatment to recover energy.
+Recycling The reprocessing of materials extracted from the waste stream either i tecyciii ig into the same product or a different one.
+Waste Transfer A site to which waste is delivered for sorting or baling prior to transfer to Station another place for recycling, treatment or disposal.